mihdan/cyr2lat/readme.txt

 * Join in on our [Telegram Channel](https://t.me/cyr2lat)

 == Changelog ==

+= 4.2 (22.05.2019) =
+* Bumped up required php version - to 5.6
+* Added phpunit tests for all php versions from 5.6 to 7.3

 = 4.1.2 (22.05.2019) =
 * Fixed bug with fatal error in Cyr_To_Lat_Converter with php 5.2